Looking for outdoor adventure ideas for your next getaway?

 There are 35 miles of hiking trails at Shaker Village onsite at the Preserve that are open to the public.
 There is even a waterfall!

-The Preserve has 1200 acres native grasses attracting 500 plant species and diverse wildlife including 150 species of local and migrating birds.
+The Preserve has 1200 acres of native grasses attracting 500 plant species and diverse wildlife including 150 species of local and migrating birds.

 Shaker Village offers a variety of special guided hikes and outdoor events for nature lovers of all ages too.